Samanthkumarsg/Experiments/Tour-API/README.md

-# Experiments with REST API
+# Tour API

-This project in this repository is my `REST API` experiment, it is to manage the tourism based business electronically through REST API methodology.
-All the requests and responses are made by `HTTP` and a sophisticated API handles all of it.
-This application uses `JWT` instead of sessions
+A tourism management system implemented with REST API and JSON web tokens for maintaining the user session.
+Implemened with Node server and Mongo Database.

 ### Installation